 Played By: Pat

-At birth, Eomier was born to a soldier, Claudius.
-While he was, for now, not afforded luxury he was not deprived either.
-By means of his father he was taught at the only established school on the island, which in those times was almost always a church, and so was this.
+Eomier Abrin DeCauste was born to a soldier, Claudius.
+While he was not afforded luxury, he was not deprived either.
+By means of his father he was taught at the only established school on the island, which in those times was almost always a church, and this school was no different.

 During childhood the fact did not escape Eomier that while there were more than a few thousand families in Bayhaven, there were less than a hundred students.
 This troubled him greatly, and he sought answers.
-The head master, and head priest as it was, Tenril at first seemed annoyed that a boy would question such things, and he took it as an accusation and rebuked Eomier.
-His father was less than pleased.
+The head master (and head priest as it was) Tenril at first seemed annoyed that a boy would question such things, and took it as an accusation.
+He rebuked Eomier, and his father was less than pleased.
 For 7 years he kept his silence.

-At age 11 he was the top student, and his father had advanced to rank of Lieutenant.
-One day, while walking home from school, as he passed the keep he saw his father and his men taking a young man, not many years older than himself up to the keep.
-He looked like he had been roughed up quite a bit.
-That night he asked his father what the man had done.
-He was told the man had been caught stealing, and his punishment would be imprisonment for 2 years, or banishment to the north.
+By age 11 he was the top student, and his father had advanced to rank of Lieutenant and personal advisor to Reginald the Protector.
+One day, while walking home from school, as he passed the keep he saw his father and his men taking a young man, not many years older than Eomier, up to the keep.
+He looked like he had been roughed up quite a bit, and the number of guards escorting him suggested whatever his offense had been, this was a very dangerous man.
+Eomier asked his father what the man had done.
+The man had been caught stealing, and his punishment would be imprisonment for 2 years, or banishment to the north.
 This was basically a death sentence, since no one had come back from the north in 20 years.
 He was told of how there would ALWAYS be people who will take advantage of others if not kept at bay.
-And that is what the office of the protector, and in turn Eomier s father, did.
-There were always thieves who would pray on the innocent farmers and traders if not dealt with, and dealt with harshly.
+And that is what the office of the protector, and in turn Eomier's father, did.
+There were always thieves who would pray on the innocent if not dealt with, and dealt with harshly.
 This is what Ubrin did, and what he had envisioned for Grey Moor.
 Eomier accepted this.

-Days later while again walking home from school, Eomier was accosted by several older boys, he did not recognize them and they were much bigger than him.
-He did what most boys would do, he ran. fleeing through the streets he turned a corner and ducked into a shop, peering out the window as his attackers passed he was startled from a gruff voice from behind:
+Days later while again walking home from school Eomier was accosted by several older boys.
+He did not recognize them and they were much bigger than him.
+He did what most boys would do, he ran.
+Fleeing through the streets he turned a corner, ducked into a shop and vanished from his pursuers.
+As his breath returned, peering out the window as his attackers passed by, he was startled from a gruff voice from behind: